 This is a software application designed to help you keep track of your hours.
 We strongly recommend you use Time2Track for logging your practicum hours.
-Students are expected to pay out of pocket for this application (yearly cost is about \$48).
-The departmental graduate assistant is generally the resident expert on this system.
+Students are expected to pay out of pocket for this application (yearly cost is about \$72-it can be cheaper if you purchase multiple years at once or more expensive if you pay monthly).
 Please remember that this system is something that only you access, and should be used for internal record keeping.
 Time2Track is not publically shared, although you will be able to migrate hours to the AAPI when you apply for internship.
 It is simply a way to make it easier for you to complete the required paperwork for applications for internship and licensure.
 This handbook contains a section on how to sign up for Time2track in a later section.
+You will need an INDIVIDUAL account not a GROUP ACCOUNT.